ThibautGery/docker-logging-example/article.md

 In the previous example the tag is specified after the key `match` : `app.access`.

-For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}` will output `{"event":"data"}` to stdout
+For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}` will output `{"event":"data"}` to stdout.

-You can learn more in this [slideshare](http://www.slideshare.net/treasure-data/the-basics-of-fluentd)
+You can learn more in this [slideshare](http://www.slideshare.net/treasure-data/the-basics-of-fluentd).

-Each steps is a plugin.
-There is more than 150 plugins divided in 6 categories.
+Each step is a plugin.
+There are more than 150 plugins divided in 6 categories.
 The most important ones are:

  * [Input plugins](http://docs.fluentd.org/articles/input-plugin-overview)
  to accept and parse data
  * [Output plugins](http://docs.fluentd.org/articles/output-plugin-overview)
- to send the data to extern system, in our example Elasticsearch
+ to send the data to external systems, in our example Elasticsearch

 Configuration
 -------------

 ### Docker pushes its logs to Fluentd

-First of all, the Fluentd agent can be run anywhere but, for simplicity we will run it one the same node as the application.
+First of all, the Fluentd agent can be run anywhere, but for simplicity we will run it one the same node as the application.
 The [official image](https://hub.Docker.com/r/fluent/fluentd/) can be found on the Docker hub.